Rediscover Sofia And Plovdiv With Fibank And Share A Scoot

 Date

-SOFIA, BULGARIA, October 15, 2024 /EINPresswire / -- We're excited to announce a new partnership between Fibank (First investment Bank) and Share A Scoot Bulgaria, bringing our customers an eco-friendly, fun, and affordable way to get around.
-With this collaboration, First Investment bank customers can now enjoy e-scooter rentals at half the usual price – helping to save money while making a positive impact on the environment.
+We're excited to announce a new partnership between Fibank (First investment Bank) and Share A Scoot Bulgaria , bringing our customers an eco-friendly, fun, and affordable way to get around.
+With this collaboration, First Investment bank customers can now enjoy e-scooter rentals at half the usual price – helping you save money while making a positive impact on the environment.

 Available in Sofia and Plovdiv, Bulgaria, this e-scooter service aims to reduce traffic congestion and harmful emissions, all while improving access to transportation and enhancing quality of life.
 The initiative aligns perfectly with Fibank's commitment to sustainability and its ESG strategy, encouraging both customers and employees to embrace a more eco-conscious lifestyle.